About Arduino Serial Print

 Make sure your Arduino board is connected to your computer.

 The easiest way to open Arduino Serial monitor is to click on the magnifier icon.
-The second method is press Ctrl+shift+M. Third way is go to Tools>Serial Monitor
+The second method is press Ctrl+Shift+M. The third way is to go to Tools>Serial Monitor

 First of all, you have to define the baud rate on which you want to communicate.
-Baud rates supported by Arduino from 300 to 2000000 depend on the application.
+Baud rates supported by Arduino range from 300 to 2000000, depending on the application.

 Always select same baud rate you define in code

 Arduino serial commands and syntax

-Serial begin is the initiation and set the baud rate you want to communicate.
+Serial begin is the initiation to set the baud rate in which you want to communicate.